ory/sdk/clients/kratos/ruby/docs/PublicApi.md

 ### HTTP request headers

-- **Content-Type**: Not defined
+- **Content-Type**: application/json, application/x-www-form-urlencoded
 - **Accept**: application/json

-## get_login_request
+## get_self_service_browser_login_request

-> LoginRequest get_login_request
+> LoginRequest get_self_service_browser_login_request(request)

-Get Login Request
+Get the request context of browser-based login user flows

 This endpoint returns a login request's context with, for example, error details and other information.
-For an in-depth look at ORY Krato's login flow, head over to: https://www.ory.sh/docs/kratos/selfservice/login
+When accessing this endpoint through ORY Kratos' Public API, ensure that cookies are set as they are required for CSRF to work.
+To prevent token scanning attacks, the public endpoint does not return 404 status codes to prevent scanning attacks.
+More information can be found at [ORY Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example